Sabbi0612/phpunit/README.md

 * Our test should also test only a few things at once
 * Finally, if we find yourself having a lot of trouble with writing a test, that may be a hint to we need to look at our implementation and find a new solution.

-### Let's refactor our previous Test in this pattern
+### Let's refactor our previous test in this pattern
 After refactoring our code will look like this.
 (Read code comments for better understanding)

 ```php